KMarieBrown/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 34: Wednesday, May 4, 2022

+**Today's Progress:** Completed section 12 (Advanced Swift Programming Challenge) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I feel great.
+I completed the bill splitting, tip calculator app and it really only took me 2 days.
+After each set of steps I looked at the way Dr. Yu completed it and although I did it differently each time, it still worked.
+I'm really going to love this ability to do things in more ways than one.
+It's so freeing and creative compared to my previous career.

+**Link(s) to work:** n/a.

+## Day 35: Thursday, May 5, 2022

+**Today's Progress:** Started section 13 (Networking, JSON Parsing, APIs and Core Location) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I am happy to start this section.
+I know that working with APIs is a pretty important skill.
+I also have some experience with JavaScript and APIs, so we'll see if that helps.
+Tonight, I only coded for an hour because I'm on vacation and was spending time with family.
+However, I did get to work with dark mode and vector images.
+I have a huge smile on my face.
+I'm looking forward to the next lesson.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.